Astronomy Seminar 4

 Regarding your question of the planetary systems, planets are arranged in each universe in layers like petals of a lotus but each layer there is mix of heavenly, middle, and hellish planets.
 On the outside layer there are the three kinds of planets, in the middle layer there are the three kinds of planets, and in the innermost layer there are found these three kinds of planets.
 Above these layers in the center is Brahmaloka where Lord Brahma, the Creator, is residing.
 So the earth planet and moon planet are both in the same layer, but the earth is a middle planet and the moon is a heavenly planet.

 That’s what Srila Prabhupada stated there.
 Now you can interpret it as well as I can.
-But in any event he is speaking of a mixing up of the planets and we can at least observe that in the Bhagavatam you have this arrangement of planets being described as having height above Bhu-mandala; and the basic pictures seems to somewhat correspond to the planets moving somewhat away from the plane of ecliptic in the course of their orbit.
+But in any event, he is speaking of a mixing up of the planets; and we can at least observe that in the Bhagavatam you have this arrangement of planets being described as having height above Bhu-mandala.
+And the basic picture seems to somewhat correspond to the planets moving somewhat away from the plane of ecliptic in the course of their orbit.
 At least that’s the thing that corresponds to that in the modern astronomical picture.
 So that is the, yeah?

 A: Yeah, that’s what we are talking about when we speak of its plane.